uwx-node-modules/fsxt/README.md

 `fs-extra` is copyright (c) 2011-2017 [JP Richardson](https://github.com/jprichardson)

-`fs-extra+` is copyright © 2016-2017 [chrishansen69/rafa1231518](https://github.com/rafa1231518), some rights reserved.
+`fsxt` is copyright © 2016-2017 [fallk/uwx](https://github.com/uwx), some rights reserved.

 Parts of the documentation have been completely stolen from [create-readdir-stream](https://github.com/tunnckoCore/create-readdir-stream/), [diveSync](https://github.com/pvorb/node-diveSync), [dive](https://github.com/pvorb/node-dive) and the Node.js `fs` module.

-`fs-extra` and `fs-extra+` are not endorsed by or affiliated with Joyent or the Node.js Foundation.
+`fs-extra` and `fsxt` are not endorsed by or affiliated with Joyent or the Node.js Foundation.
-`fs-extra+` is not endorsed by or affiliated with JP Richardson, but who the fuck would want that, anyway?
+`fsxt` is not endorsed by or affiliated with JP Richardson, but who would want that, anyway?

 <!-- ENDIN ending -->